-How to buy property in Murcia Spain.
-We make sure that all legal requirements are clearly understood for this important step in your life.
+How to buy in Murcia Spain.
+HPC make sure that all legal requirements are clearly understood for this important step in your life.
 Here's some useful information to assist you if you considering buying a house in the Murcia region of Spain.

 Once you have decided to buy a property in Murcia Spain, you should follow the two golden rules: